KHN190/UnityGrassShader/README.md

-# Grass Geometry Shader for Unity
+# Grass Compute Shader for Unity

 Grass shader using mesh generation and computer shader for wind swing.